Estimated read time: 8 minutes, 4 seconds

 - A customer visits your ecommerce store: They like the look of your products and make a purchase.

-- The customer’s issuing bank takes over: And contacts your bank.
+- The customer’s issuing bank takes over: And then they contact your bank.
 The customer’s bank will ask your bank for all kinds of proof that you sold the product to the customer, and evidence they received the goods.
 This means you’ll have to keep records of proof of delivery, invoices, and transaction receipts.
 It seems easy enough, right?

 What is the impact on software companies?